mongodb-js/connect-backbone-to-react/README.md

 2. `npm link` and then follow the instructions to use the local version of this library in another project that uses `connect-backbone-to-react`.

 Run `npm test` to run the unit tests.

+### Releasing a new version

+1. Make sure you have up to date `node_modules` before you proceed.
+Can be done via `npm ci`
+2. Update the version via: `npm run release -- --release-as=major|minor|patch`
+3. Optionally manually edit the revised `CHANGELOG.md` file.
+Commit changes.
+4. Follow the directions from step 2: run `git push --follow-tags origin master; npm publish` to publish
+5. Rejoice!

 ## License